VioletSoul/MyPyView/README.md

 1. Make sure you have Python 3.8 or newer.
 2. Install Pillow:
 ```
    pip install pillow
 ```
 ---

 ## Usage

-1. Save the script as `viewer.py`.
+1. Save the script as viewer.py
 2. Run:
 ```
-python3 viewer.py
+   python viewer.py
 ```
-3. Use the **File → Open Folder** menu to select a directory with images.
+3. Use the File → Open Folder menu to select a directory with images.
 4. Navigate images using:
     - Mouse wheel (over thumbnails or image)
     - Arrow keys
     - Clicking on thumbnails
 5. Zoom in/out:
-- Mouse wheel over the image, or use the **Scale** menu
+    - Mouse wheel over the image, or use the Scale menu
     - Drag the image with the left mouse button when zoomed in
-6. Double-click the image to enter fullscreen, press `Esc` to exit.
+6. Double-click the image to enter fullscreen, press Esc to exit.

 ---